Patient education: Medications for the prevention of breast cancer (Beyond the Basics)

 Tamoxifen — Multiple studies have examined the effectiveness of tamoxifen for the prevention of breast cancer.
 Overall, these studies suggest that tamoxifen can prevent hormone-positive breast cancers from developing in women at risk for the disease.
 In general, tamoxifen, given daily for five years, reduces the risk of developing breast cancer by at least one-third.
 Tamoxifen can be used in women before and after menopause.

-Despite the evidence that it reduces the risk of developing breast cancer in high-risk women, tamoxifen has not been widely accepted for breast cancer prevention.
-That is largely because there is no evidence that tamoxifen improves survival when given as a preventive treatment and because the medication has a small risk of serious adverse events, including uterine cancer and blood clots in the legs or lungs.
+Despite the evidence that it reduces the risk of developing breast cancer in high-risk women, tamoxifen has not been widely used for breast cancer prevention.
+That is largely because tamoxifen does not improve survival when given as a preventive treatment and the small risk of serious adverse events, including uterine cancer and blood clots in the legs or lungs.

 Raloxifene — Raloxifene is used for the prevention and treatment of osteoporosis (low bone density) in postmenopausal women.
 Several studies suggest that in postmenopausal women at high risk of developing breast cancer, raloxifene can reduce the risk of developing an invasive hormone-positive (estrogen receptor-positive) breast cancer.

 In the STAR Breast Cancer Prevention Trial that directly compared tamoxifen and raloxifene, raloxifene was slightly less effective than tamoxifen at preventing breast cancer.
 On the other hand, raloxifene was associated with fewer of the most serious side effects associated with tamoxifen, including a lower risk of uterine cancer.
 Raloxifene has been tested only in postmenopausal women; its benefit in premenopausal women is unknown.